FACT CHECK: Streep overrated? Trump picks a decorated star

 - What the national media are saying after 'revitalized' Seahawks beat Lions in NFL playoffs

-Trump and Streep, who spoke on behalf of Hillary Clinton at this year’s Democratic National Convention, are far apart on politics and have found themselves on opposite ends in Hollywood when it comes to honors.
+Trump and Streep, who spoke on behalf of Hillary Clinton at last year’s Democratic National Convention, are far apart on politics and have found themselves on opposite ends in Hollywood when it comes to honors.
 He has two Emmy nominations — no wins — for best outstanding reality competition.
 But he beat her to one award — a Golden Raspberry.
-(He won a worst supporting actor trophy in 1989.)
+He won a worst supporting actor trophy in 1989, appearing opposite Bo Derek in the crime comedy “Ghosts Can’t Do It.”

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.